-As a Pacific country, the wellbeing of New Zealand’s people, economy and environment is closely linked to the wellbeing of the wider Pacific region.
-We are connected through history, culture, people, trade, languages and shared interests.
+New Zealand’s people, economy and environment are closely linked to that of the wider Pacific region.
+As a Pacific country, we are connected through history, culture, trade, languages and shared interests.
 New Zealand is home to more than 381,600 Pasifika peoples – around 8 percent of New Zealand’s total population.

-New Zealand and Australia are offering dedicated development cooperation assistance to help Pacific Island countries adjust to PACER Plus and the opportunities it offers.
+New Zealand and Australia are offering dedicated development cooperation assistance to help Pacific Island countries meet their obligations under PACER Plus and take advantage of the opportunities it offers.